geetavin464/geetavin464.github.io/_posts/2014-03-01-linux-file-structure-commands.md

 ---

 * __Philosophy of Linux__:
   * Linux does not assume anything.
 Lets you install what you need rather than give you a bunch of things you may not need.
+All commands are case sensitive.

 * __Kernel__
   * Takes care of resource allocation.